Guardians of the Galaxy Vol. 3 Review: A Triumphant End.

 I was literally face palming when awful MODOK “humor” kept interrupting the third act battle.

 MODOK should have been removed from the movie.
-Not only does he look terrible but the writing and attempts and comedy surrounding him all fail spectacularly.
+Not only does he look terrible but the writing and attempts at comedy surrounding him all fail spectacularly.

 Speaking of that third act battle, there are so many dumb tropes, like characters constantly removing their helmets, villains not killing the heroes when they have them dead to rights, and the ending seemingly concluding on an impactful note only to retcon it at the last moment.